gazoodle/geckolib/README.md

    so we can inspect the remainder to see if there is anything useful in there.
  - Handle other device types such as Waterfall
  - Handle multi/variable speed pumps
+ - Connection retry needed when pings fail
+ - A missing spa is an unusual event not a critical failure, retry connection

+## Done/Fixed in 0.3.16
+ - More robust to missed packets during spa connection

 ## Done/Fixed in 0.3.15
  - Trying out Github publish actions